-- Only one person is allowed in the clubhouse at any time.
+- A maximum of 6 people are now allowed in the clubhouse at any time.

-- Please bring your own food/drink and, when possible, take away your own rubbish.
-While there is now a bin in the WC, it may not be emptied frequently.
+- When possible, take away your own rubbish.
+While there is a bin in the WC, it may not be emptied frequently.

 - The WC key is now hanging on a nail, just inside the clubhouse door, by the light switch.

 - Please air the WC by leaving its door open (until locking up for the night) when not in use.

 Use of the courts is at your own risk.
 Play safely (and “Stay Alert”) by following the CA guidance to the letter, with the following clarifications: